flancian/garden/Open Letter to Peter Singer.md

 ## A question

-I was born in Argentina, grew up and studied there and moved to Switzerland when I was 30.
-I am a Staff Engineer working for [[Google]].
-I am engaged in [[Effective Altruism and occasionally allow myself to hedge irrationally after careful consideration :)
+I was born in Argentina; I grew up and studied there and moved to Switzerland for work when I was 30.
+I am a Staff Engineer currently at [[Google]].
+I am engaged in [[Effective Altruism]] and occasionally allow myself to hedge irrationally after careful consideration :)

 ## Farewell